David Traylor Zoo of Emporia: History

 The Emporia Friends of the Zoo was founded in 1978, and provides financial support for expansion, development, and maintenance at the zoo.
 Funding for the Friends is primarily through membership and contributions.
+As the zoo continued to grow, Emporia State University got involved with the zoo, by using the resources available at the zoo in order to teach college students better and make good applicants to work at the zoo in the future.